GrahamDeprecated/CMS-LogViewer/README.md

 ## WARNING

 #### This package will depreciated soon.
 The final release will be V0.2 Alpha.
 It has been replaced by my [Laravel LogViewer](https://github.com/GrahamCampbell/Laravel-LogViewer) package.
-This package new package will be comparable with all Laravel applications and will include native support for [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
+This package new package will be compatible with all Laravel applications and will include native support for [Bootstrap CMS](https://github.com/GrahamCampbell/Bootstrap-CMS).
 Note that [CMS Core](https://github.com/GrahamCampbell/CMS-Core) will also be deprecated.

 ## What Is CMS LogViewer?